Frances Black

 Frances Patricia Black (born 25 June 1960) is an Irish singer and politician.
-She came to prominence in the late 1980s when she began to play with her family's traditional and contemporary Irish music band, The Black Family.
+She came to prominence in the late 1980s when she began to play with her family's traditional and contemporary Irish music band, the Black Family.

 Black was elected to Seanad Éireann as an independent senator in 2016 for the Industrial and Commercial Panel.

 Background

 Black was born in Charlemont Street, Dublin in 1960 into a musical family.
 She was educated at St Louis High School, Rathmines.
 Her father Kevin was a keen fiddle player and mandolinist, a plasterer by trade and a native of Rathlin Island, County Antrim.
 Her mother Patty (from Dublin) used to sing in local dance halls.
 She is the youngest of five children, having three brothers Shay, Michael and Martin, and one sister, Mary Black, who is also a well-known singer.

 Musical career

 Pre-solo

 Black's musical career began at 17, when she began singing with her siblings, in her family group, known as The Black Family.
 She gained confidence in her singing abilities and enhanced her performing skills by joining the band Arcady in 1988 (with De Dannan's Johnny McDonagh, Brendan Larrissey, Patsy Broderick, Seán Keane, Cathal Hayden, Sharon Shannon, and Paul Doyle).
 They had successes such as "After the Ball".
 Due to her young family, the gruelling touring schedule was too much for Black, so she decided to leave the group.
 Black last toured the US with Arcady in August 1992.

 Black teamed up with the Newry singer Kieran Goss, and the pair recorded the album Frances Black and Kieran Goss in 1992.
-One of the songs on the album, "Wall of Tears", was featured on the compilation album A Woman's Heart.
-The album went on to become the biggest-selling Irish album ever, and this, along with the subsequent tour, advanced Black's career in the music industry.
+One of the songs on the album, "Wall of Tears", was featured on the compilation album A Woman's Heart, which went on to become the biggest-selling Irish album ever, and this, along with the subsequent tour, advanced Black's career in the music industry.
 Other artists on A Woman's Heart included Eleanor McEvoy, Sharon Shannon, Maura O'Connell, Dolores Keane, and her sister Mary Black, who had achieved international success by then.